Wounded Warrior Project: Mental wellness

 Wounded Warrior Project provides interactive programs, rehabilitation retreats, and free mental health counseling.
 WWP's outpatient care and therapy sessions through Warrior Care Network provide PTSD and TBI treatment alongside four academic medical centers in the United States, including Emory Healthcare Veterans Program.
 Through Warrior Care Network, Wounded Warrior Project also offers treatment for veterans with PTSD using virtual reality therapy.

 Mental health issues account for three of the top four most common service-connected injuries among veterans registered with WWP who served either on or after 9/11, and 3 out of 4 of these veterans reported post-traumatic stress.
 Many veterans report experiencing anxiety and depression, according to a WWP survey, and half of veterans report moderate to severe symptoms of two or more mental health conditions.

 In 2020, Wounded Warrior Project surveyed nearly 30,000 injured veterans who served after the terrorist attacks of September 11, 2001, and found that over half reported declines in their mental health during the pandemic.

 Wounded Warrior Project launched WWP Talk in 2014.
 The program, which connects veterans to the charity's staff members for weekly emotional support phone calls, saw a 35% increase in phone calls compared to the previous year during the COVID-19 pandemic.

 In October 2022, a dozen veterans with Wounded Warrior Project completed a 400-mile motorcycle ride in California encouraging positive mental health, coinciding with National Motorcycle Ride Day and World Mental Health Day.
 The ride made stops in Ventura, Santa Clarita, Solvang, Santa Ynez, and the Santa Monica Mountains.

 In November 2022, Wounded Warrior Project hosted a 17-mile hike to honor the 17 veterans who die each day by suicide.

 Warriors to Work

 Warriors to Work is a WWP veteran employment program that connects veterans with employers and resources for jobs.
 Through career counseling, including resume building, interview preparation, and salary negotiation assistance, veterans can find work that best fits their skill sets and allows them to smoothly transition into civilian life.

 Family support programs

 Wounded Warrior Project helps families of veterans reconnect through events that support family bonding and transitional skills.
-By providing the space and time for veterans to spend with their loved ones, the transition from service member to civilian gets that much easier.
-Through their veteran family support programs, Wounded Warrior Project also helps guide families through the sometimes confusing process of receiving VA benefits.
+By providing the space and time for veterans to spend with their loved ones, the transition from service member to civilian becomes easier.
+Through their veteran family support programs, Wounded Warrior Project also helps guide families through the complicated process of receiving VA benefits.